vyPal/djsframe/README.md

 # djsframe
-A discord.js framework, developed with v13 in mind
+A simple framework to interact with the Discord.js API